yiping-allison/dotfiles/README.md

 > The code that you push to remote should be the changes in `chezmoi cd`.

 See [documentation](https://www.chezmoi.io/user-guide/daily-operations/) for further details.

+> [!NOTE]
+> `chezmoi` only manages dotfiles for you.
+You still need to manually move and setup binaries for `niri` if you want to use it.

 ---